Knowledge graphSettings

 Functional Requirements

-• Search — search by tweets and users
+• Search — search across tweets, accounts, and keywords.

-• Notifications — notifications about mentions, likes, retweets
+• Notifications — mentions, replies, likes, and other activity around the account.

 Core Problem: Feed Generation